Worlds Next Door. IV. Mapping the Late Stages of Giant Planet Evolution with a Precise Dynamical Mass and Luminosity for $\epsilon$ Ind Ab: Conclusions

 \item We performed a comprehensive re-analysis of \epsindAb's orbit with the new high-precision NIRCam astrometry.
 Our joint RV, absolute astrometry, and relative astrometry model used the framework of observable-based priors to reduce biases in fitting the relative astrometry data, mitigated the impact of stellar activity in the RV time series with a Gaussian process, and accounted for non-linear effects such as secular acceleration.
 We estimated $M_{\rm Ab} = 6.5^{+0.7}_{-0.6}\;M_{\rm Jup}$, $a = 15.8^{+1.7}_{-1.4}$~au, $e = 0.25 \pm 0.09$, and $i = 102.2^\circ \pm 1.7^\circ$.
-Additionally, we found that the lack of stellar activity modeling for the RV data biased previous orbital solutions for \epsindAb.
+Additionally, we provide a solution to why the initial RV + absolute astrometry only orbit prediction was incorrect.
+The combination of unmodeled stellar activity, partial orbital coverage, and stitching together RVs from different instruments with independent offsets biased the orbit fit towards an (incorrectly high) eccentric solution.
+A circular orbit (zero eccentricity) fit to the same data correctly pre-predicted \epsindAb's imaging discovery epoch position.

 \item An initial comparison between the SED of the coldest Y-dwarf ($\sim$285~K) WISE 0855 and \epsindAb\ yielded similar F1800W$-$F1550C color, and thus, effective temperature, for the two objects.
 We confirmed suppression of the 4--5~$\mu$m flux, compared to WISE 0855, in \epsindAb's atmosphere.
-This was hinted by non-detection of the planet in ground-based imaging.
+This was hinted at by a non-detection of the planet in ground-based imaging.

 \item Fitting self-consistent atmospheric models (both clear and cloudy, across multiple grids) to \epsindAb's SED, we found a preference for enhanced atmospheric metallicity, consistent with expectations from the giant planet mass-metallicity relation (which predicted [M/H]~$=0.4\pm0.1$~dex, assuming a well-mixed interior).
-This preference is driven by the measured F410M and F430M photometry, which indicate an elevated CO$_2$ abundance in the atmosphere compared to expectations from solar metallicity models.
+This preference is driven by the measured F410M and F430M photometry, which is fainter than predictions from solar metallicity atmosphere models.
+An enhanced metallicity increases the abundance of CO$_2$ and thus the strength of its 4.1--4.3~$\mu$m absorption feature.
 No constraint is obtained on the strength of disequilibrium chemistry in the atmosphere since our photometry do not cover the 4.5--4.8~$\mu$m CO feature.

 \item We did not find definitive evidence for the presence or absence of water ice clouds in \epsindAb's atmosphere.
 The overall best-fit atmospheric model was a clear Sonora Elf Owl model ($\chi^2_\nu = 1.16$), though a cloudy \citet{lacy_self-consistent_2023} model also agreed well with the photometry ($\chi^2_\nu = 1.50$).
 Notably, the F2550W flux (affected by H$_2$O vapor absorption) was systematically underestimated ($>$1$\sigma$, but $<2\sigma$) by all clear and rainout chemistry models.
 Only a cloudy \citet{lacy_self-consistent_2023} model could explain the F2550W flux within 1$\sigma$.
 This should be investigated further using \epsindAb's MIRI/MRS spectrum.